danielegirardi/lpdid/LPDID_CHANGELOG.md

 The largest release since 1.0.0.
-It adds a new estimator of the overall average effect (in addition to the pooled LP-DiD estimates),  a pre-trend test, and a number of corrections to the definition of the estimation sample.
-Some of those corrections can change results relative to previous versions.
+It adds a new estimator of the overall average effect (in addition to the pooled LP-DiD estimates),  a pre-trend test, and a number of other adjustments and bug fixes.
+Some of those changes can move results relative to previous versions in some specific settings (especially settings with many missing values).

 ### Main changes to existing behaviour